Strange the Dreamer

 Sarari was easy to get attached to.
 Her gifts while awesome made her extremely lonely.
 She was trying to not be used as a weapon while experiencing feelings of humans that are between both empathy and hating them.

 The romance!
-The romance between Lalzo and Sarai was the one of the best romances that I read this year.
-These two were so deserving of love you guys.
-This was a first love for the books and I don’t know if I can deal for waiting till October for more!
+The romance between Lalzo and Sarai was one of the best romances that I read this year.
+These two were so deserving of love you guys and I don’t know if I can deal with waiting till October for more!

 “I think you’re a fairy tale.
 I think you’re magical, and brave, and exquisite.
 And…” His voice grew bashful.
 Only in a dream could he be so bold and speak such words.
 “I hope you’ll let me be in your story.”